Virgil: Middle Ages

 Gregory of Tours read Virgil, whom he quotes in several places, along with other Latin poets, though he cautions that "we ought not to relate their lying fables, lest we fall under sentence of eternal death".
 In the Renaissance of the 12th century, Alexander Neckham placed the "divine" Aeneid on his standard arts curriculum, and Dido became the romantic heroine of the age.
 Monks like Maiolus of Cluny might repudiate what they called "the luxurious eloquence of Virgil", but they could not deny the power of his appeal.

 Dante presents Virgil as his guide through Hell and the greater part of Purgatory in the Divine Comedy.
 He also mentions Virgil in De vulgari eloquentia, as one of the four regulati poetae along with Ovid, Lucan and Statius (ii, vi, 7).

 Renaissance and early modernity

 The Renaissance saw several authors inspired to write epic in Virgil's wake: Edmund Spenser called himself the English Virgil; Paradise Lost was influenced by the Aeneid; and later artists influenced include Berlioz and Hermann Broch.

+In the early modern period until the middle of the 18th century, Virgil was often regarded as the preeminent poet that European poets should try to emulate.
+A shift began in Germany when classical Greek culture rose in prestige at the expense of Roman, notably through the influence of Johann Joachim Winckelmann.
+In spite of a loss in prestige, Virgil continued to be widely read and studied, and had significant influence also on German-language writers from the second half of the 18th century, such as Salomon Gessner, Maler Müller, Johann Heinrich Voß, Johann Wolfgang von Goethe and Novalis.